-Acute vomiting is the sudden onset of vomiting.
-This may occur once only or continue until the contents of the stomach are completely emptied.
-Acute vomiting is in contrast to chronic vomiting which can intermittently continue for weeks or months.
+Acute vomiting is the sudden onset of vomiting which may occur once only or continue until the contents of the stomach are completely emptied.
+It is in contrast to chronic vomiting which can intermittently continue for weeks or months.

-There are a number of possible causes of acute vomiting in cats, some benign, others life-threatening.
+There are several possible causes of acute vomiting in cats, some benign, others life-threatening.
 It is up to us, as the pet owner to assess the situation and if at all in any doubt, see a veterinarian.

 Cats regurgitate their food when they eat too fast or if they suffer from megaesophagus, which the esophagus, a muscular tube connecting the throat to the stomach, is too wide, which prevents food moving in a downward motion.

 Regurgitated food looks the same as it went in, compared to vomited food which is more sausage shaped.